Find the very best home education gifts for which make Christmas extra special and are both fun and educational.

 Many children love dinosaurs as we do!
 Here are our top picks for the best dino books for Christmas presents.

 Robert Sabuda's Encyclopedia Prehistorica: Dinosaurs is one of the most amazing pop-ups around.
 It was published a bit ago now but can't be beaten for uniqueness.

 My Incredible Sticker Atlas is recommended by Simone in my Courageous Homeschooling Facebook Group.

 And having an interest in dinosaurs is great for encouraging your child to write stories.
 You can get free story writing worksheets featuring dinosaurs - courtesy of my daughter Catherine :)

 And here are some Birthday stories to inspire the writing!
 Steve Cole's Astrosaurs is a fun series about dinosaurs in space; Z-Rex is more scary and for older readers.

 There are some fabulous books which bring science to life.
 For younger children, the Magic School Bus series is a lot of fun.

-Robert Winston has produced some wonderful books for Birthday presents that stand the test of time.
+Robert Winston has produced some wonderful books for Christmas presents that stand the test of time.

 Let's start with some that complement a wonderful project learning about the human body.